Ääntäminen

 Määritelmät

-- A solid or hollow sphere, or part thereof.
+- A solid or hollow sphere, or roughly spherical mass.

 - A formal dance.